 Skip to content

-RCMP Members are a cornerstone of safety, trust, and service to Newfoundlanders and Labradorians – keeping you safe since 1949.
+RCMP Members are a cornerstone of safety, trust, and service in Newfoundland and Labrador, keeping communities safe since 1949.

-Stay informed about public safety enforcement in Newfoundland and Labrador
+Stay informed about public safety and RCMP Members serving in your community.

 Newfoundlanders and Labradorians Support their RCMP Members